 The links between Wales and Patagonia continue to flourish.
 The Welsh Language Project continues to do its brilliant work in the region, having promoted Welsh in schools, workshops, and social activities across the Chubut Valley since 1997.
 Since then, a permanent teaching co-ordinator from Wales has been based in Patagonia, complemented by a network of native Argentinian Welsh speakers.
 The National Centre For Learning Welsh also stretches its hand far across the Atlantic to support it, offering three scholarships every year to Patagonians to study Welsh at Cardiff University or Aberystwyth University.

-The Welsh voluntary organisation for youth people, Urdd Gobaith Cymru, have also run annual trips for all Urdd members and young Welsh learners to travel and volunteer in Patagonia since 2011.
+The Welsh voluntary organisation for young people, Urdd Gobaith Cymru, have also run annual trips for all Urdd members and young Welsh learners to travel and volunteer in Patagonia since 2011.
 Go to the Urdd website for details of their latest trips, and how local Urdd officers can help participants raise funds.
 Companies like Teithiau Tango also offer Welsh language holidays in the region, or you could set off by yourself, wild and free, just like our ancestors did so many years ago.

 Because while the story of Y Wladfa may not be as simple, or romantic, as we expected, its success story still sings on, loud and true.